alanranger/schema-tools/scripts/fetch-google-reviews-README.md

 ## Next Steps

 After fetching Google reviews:
-1. The CSV file will be saved to `/inputs-files/workflow/03b – google_reviews.csv`
+1. The CSV file will be saved to `shared-resources/csv/raw-03b-google-reviews.csv`
 2. Continue with Step 3b: Merge Reviews and Generate Merged Dataset
 3. Merge with Trustpilot reviews and other data sources